Relationships are hard.

 The good news is that it is possible to manage conflict together and to do so in a way that renews the feelings of closeness, friendship and love again.
-We help couples learn how to disarm conflict and get them started on making small daily contributions to the relationship that make a big difference in the feelings of closeness and caring for one another almost right away.
+At the Curry Psychology Group, we help couples learn proven skills to disarm conflict and rebuild intimacy and friendship, starting with small daily contributions to the relationship that make a big difference right away.

 Goals and Principles of the Gottman Method

-Decades of research in relationship psychology have revealed the keys to lasting happiness in love, including three core areas which we target in couples therapy:
+Our couples’ therapy is skills-based, teaching you what decades of research in relationship psychology have revealed to be the keys to lasting happiness in love.

-Our couples therapists have completed all three levels of training in the Gottman Method- the most evidence based, effective therapy available for relationship improvement.
-Gottman therapy involves structured and solution-focused interventions that help couples deepen their emotional connection; replace negative conflict patterns with positive interactions; increase intimacy, respect, and affection; remove barriers that create a feeling of stagnancy; repair past hurts; rebuild trust; recover from affairs or infidelity; adjust to parenthood; increase sexual satisfaction and compatibility; and create shared goals and values.
+Our couples’ therapists have completed all three levels of training in the Gottman Method of Couples’ Therapy- the most evidence based, effective therapy available for relationship improvement.
+Gottman therapy involves structured and solution-focused interventions that help couples:

 Our aim is to help our couples experience an immediate increase in closeness and intimacy while building a solid foundation for happiness that lasts.

 Effective, Research-Based Methods ONLY

 Your relationship is valuable.
 Our couples therapists have completed all three levels of post-doctoral training in the Gottman Method and do not veer from this highly structured and well-researched method of therapy.